lucquach/RMS-upgrade/README.md

+**Disclaimer**: The entirety of this source code is derived from the main project:**https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security**
+**I have no intention of violating the original author's copyright**.
+My sole purpose for using this code is to build upon it by developing the new File Manager feature.**

 # Runtime Mobile Security (RMS) 📱🔥

 **Runtime Mobile Security (RMS)**, powered by [FRIDA](https://github.com/frida/frida), is a powerful web interface that helps you to manipulate <b>Android and iOS Apps</b> at Runtime.